 For software development, its location for R&D purposes usually means where the software developer is placed in the world when developing the code.
 This means that even if an Australian company hires the developer and they are an AUS resident for tax purposes, it would still be considered overseas R&D if they happened to be overseas at the time that they created it.

 This is an area that you need to be extra careful of when employing agencies who may employ overseas developers or outsource development overseas since overseas R&D is generally not claimable for software development.

-3) Me and my tech co-founders spent a lot of time on developing the project, what can we claim as R&D in respect of this?
+My tech co-founders & I spent a lot of time on developing the project, what can we claim as R&D in respect of this?